mukhtarsafarofff/Current-and-Voltage-Constant-Output-Module/README.md

-I have added 2N3055 to enlarge current the Current at LM723.
+(ENG) I have added 2N3055 to enlarge current the Current at LM723.